ceph/ceph-cm-ansible/roles/testnode/README.rst

 Variables
 +++++++++

 Available variables are listed below, along with default values (see ``roles/testnode/defaults/main.yml``).
-This role also allows for variables to be defined per package type (apt, yum), distro, distro major version and distro version.
+The ``testnode`` role also allows for variables to be defined per package type (apt, yum), distro, distro major version and distro version.
 These overrides are included by ``tasks/vars.yml`` and the specific var files live in ``vars/``.

 The host to use as a package mirror::